Can I Lose Weight Without Exercise?

 Your ultimate goal should be to get your diet wholly scrubbed of anything processed with harmful sugars and synthetic additives.
 They interfere with your body’s natural processes detrimentally.

 If you’re in it for the long haul, you need to stop pretending that an occasional treat through a bite of favorite food is fine.

-When the mind is deprived of things it likes, it tries to compensate for it through other resources.
-Which means, if you don’t give yourself a break on occasion, you’re just going to binge with something else that you’re going to regret.
+When the mind is deprived of things it likes, it tries to compensate for them through other resources.
+This means, if you don’t give yourself a break on occasion, you’re just going to binge with something else that you’re going to regret.

 That said, the smaller you keep your treats, the more advantageous it is for your weight loss.
 As the adage goes, anything that is too rigid will only break.

 This seems pretty straightforward – tackle the problem right at the source.
 A smaller plate means that smaller portions would look right-sized.
 This actually tricks your brain into being content with less food.

 You could use salad plates to eat rather than dinner plates.

 The first thing to understand is that except in a very few cases, it isn’t your body’s fault.